 - Select menu File: Open Excel... to open an Excel workbook in Origin.
 Select menu File: New: Excel to create a new Excel workbook in Origin.

 To Make Excel Workbook Window the Default Child Window Upon Origin Start

-- Select menu Window: Origin Options when an Excel workbook is active, or Tools: Options when any other child window is active.
+- Select menu Window: Origin Options when an Excel workbook is active, or Preference: Options when any other child window is active.
 Both menu commands open the Options dialog box.
 Then select the Open/Close tab.
 Select Excel Workbook from the Start New Project drop-down list and Click OK.
 In the Save as Origin's startup options? prompt, select Yes to apply settings for future Origin sessions or No to apply to current Origin session only.